magento/knowledge-base/src/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

 OpenSearch is a fork of ElasticSearch and Kibana.
 Maintained by AWS instead of Elastic.co.
 To learn more review GitHub [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch).

-**What is the purpose and *benefit* of this change?
-Does it reduce security risks?
-Are there cost benefits?**

-We cannot use ES anymore due to license changes.
-However, despite these changes the technology being used remains the same.

 **Compatibility across versions**

 **Will Adobe Commerce on cloud infrastructure support 7.10?**